kwaldenphd/python-lists-strings/README.md

 - Deletes an item from your list
 - Sorts your list in-place
 - Generates a sorted version of your list
-- Reverse sorts your list in-place
+- Reverses your list in-place
-- Generates a reverse sorted version of your list
-- Determiens the `min` and `max` values for your list
+- Determines the `min` and `max` values for your list
 - Selects a list element at random
 - Shuffles your list

 # How to submit this lab (and show your work)

-147. Moving forward, we'll submit lab notebooks as `.py` files.
+Moving forward, we'll submit lab notebooks as `.py` files.

-148. One option is to have a `.py` file that you use to run code and test programs while working through the lab.
+One option is to have a `.py` file that you use to run code and test programs while working through the lab.
 When ready to submit the lab notebook, you add comments and remove extraneous materials.

-149. Another option is to have an "official" `.py` file that you are using as a lab notebook (separate from your working/testing file).
+Another option is to have an "official" `.py` file that you are using as a lab notebook (separate from your working/testing file).
 Use comments in Python to note when you are starting a new question (as well as answering a question).
   * Example: `Lab5_Notebook_Walden.py`

-150. What gets submitted as the lab notebook is the `Lab5_Notebook_Walden.py` file.
+What gets submitted as the lab notebook is the `Lab5_Notebook_Walden.py` file.
 - When in doubt, use comments
 - Be sure you are using comments to note what question you're responding to